Olluo/geometry-clipmaps-demo/README.md

 I'm keen on the idea of trying to use (or at least a simulation of) real geology  to generate mountains, rivers, and caves as I feel it will create more realistic looking terrain.

 Further research into whether this would be a single-pass render or multi-pass, I can see benefits to both methods presently.

+Ideas/scratch pad:

+- Terrain texturing could be done based on height/slope (If above certain level texture as snow, if cliff then texture as cliff face not grass).
+Could have biome selection to change what the texturing does (no snow and texture as sand if desert)
+- Research into different view modes for items based on distance to camera - higher resolution if close to camera and low resolution in distance to improve speed/performance.
+- Sun/light direction
+- Skybox texture
+- texture readback?
+- staging textures?
+- linear interpolation between colours to colour vertices
+- procedural brushes
+- using gpu for rendering and brush work
+- Geometric mip mapping
+- texture splatting

 ### UML Diagram